chargebyte/chargebyte-docs/docs/source/hardware.rst

 The following table summarizes the same common interfaces and list the available DT overlays.
 These overlays make the interfaces configuration very easy.
-But the actual possible combinations still depends on the pinmuxing of these 16 pins!
+But the actual possible combinations still depend on the pinmuxing of these 16 pins!

 +---------------+------------------+-----------------------------------+-------------------------------------------+
 | Interface     | Maximum possible | Available DT Overlay              | Notes                                     |